abdallah-bassem/Multimedia-image-editor/README.md

 *   **User Interface:**
     *   Modern look and feel using the `ttkbootstrap` "vapor" theme.
     *   Organized layout with a tools panel and a main image canvas.
-    *   Buttons with icons for common actions.
-    *   Status bar to provide feedback on operations.
     *   Interactive filter selection via a combobox.
     *   Buttons are enabled/disabled based on whether an image is loaded.